Updated: 2 days ago

 • (of a person) pleasant in manner; good-natured; kind: he's a really nice guy.

 2 fine or subtle: a nice distinction.

 • requiring careful thought or attention: a nice point.

 3 archaic fastidious; scrupulous.

-That is how we as a people define the word, but it somehow translates differently when we put that intention in to actions.
-Being Nice, is doing what is appropriate.
+That is how we as a people define the word, but it somehow translates differently when we put that intention into action.
+Being Nice is doing what is appropriate.
 It is good manners and polite.
-Often it is behaving opposite than what you might feel.
-Being appropriate is not always honest, but perceived as the right thing to do in the moment.
-Doing the right thing does not always feels right.
+Often it is behaving opposite to what you might feel.
+Being appropriate is not always honest, but is perceived as the right thing to do at the moment.
+Doing the right thing does not always feel right.

 Going to a birthday as a child- and the person is not your friend.

 Learning of a Death - Sending a card or a casserole

 Being happy for someone’s achievement - When you don’t want to be…

 Mowing the neighbour’s lawn, shoveling their walkway- for the cash